Anu-techy/Supervised-ML-Classification-Naive-Bayes-Classifier/README.md

-**3. You pick a random card, its a diamond. now What is the probability of that card being a queen?**
+**3. You pick a random card, its a diamond.
+What is the probability of that card being a queen?**

 **Soln:** Total diamonds = 13, Queen = 1